esl/MongooseIM/doc/operation-and-maintenance/known-issues.md

 ## MSSQL connectivity via ODBC

-The ODBC driver currently used by MongooseIM is known to work only with Ubuntu Xenial x64 and FreeTDS 0.91-6.1build1.

-It does not currently work on Ubuntu Bionic, CentOS 7 and macOS Mojave with the latest FreeTDS version.

-The team is working on resolving this issue.
-Please watch for updates in MongooseIM release notes.

-### Proposed workaround

-Use Ubuntu Xenial x64 for MongooseIM deployment.
-This OS version is still maintained.
+We have observed some issues with he ODBC driver used by MongooseIM in the past.
+The problems should now be resolved, and MSSQL is verified to work on Ubuntu 20.04.2 LTS.

 ## GDPR retrieval for MAM MUC limitation